+The halite communities were found to be highly sensitive to the acute perturbation from the rain at the end of 2015 (Fig. S2), as it induced a drastic change in their taxonomic structure (Fig. 1).
+The average climate temperature during pre-rain sample collection was notably cooler (11°C-18°C) than that of 2016 and 2017 (17°C-25°C), which could have contributed to the shift described below.
+However, the recovery of the community composition in the following year despite higher temperatures suggests that the shift and recovery were primarily driven by the two rain events at the end of 2015.

-The halite communities were found to be highly sensitive to the acute perturbation from the rain, as it induced a drastic change in their taxonomic structure.
-Weighted Unifrac analysis of the amplicon data, which compares the dissimilarity of communities based on weighted taxonomic composition, revealed that the halite communities were significantly different between time-points (PERMANOVA: p<0.001), with the taxonomic composition shifting following the rain (Fig. S2E).
-Samples from before the rain (2014 and 2015) and post-recovery communities (2017) clustered together, and away from post-rain (2016) communities (two-sided t-tests: p<0.0001; Fig. 1A, S2E).
-At the domain level, the halite community structure shifted from an Archaea-dominated community before the rain (2014 and 2015) to a more balanced Archaea-Bacteria community 6-months after the rain (2016).
-The relative abundance of Archaea dropped significantly (two-sided t-tests: p<0.0001) in both 16S rDNA (Fig. 1B) and WMG sequencing (Fig. S1).
-Many Phyla also shifted in abundance: Cyanobacteria, green algae (estimated by chloroplast rDNA abundance), and Bacteroidetes significantly increased in relative abundance following the rain, while the abundance of Halobacteria significantly decreased (Fig. S1, S2A-D, two-sided t-tests: p<0.01).
-A recovery to the pre-rain state of domain and phyla relative abundances was observed 18-months after the rain (2017) at Site 1 (Fig. S2) and also at a nearby supplementary Site 2 over an 18-month period, revealing a gradual recovery process (Fig. S3).
+Weighted Unifrac analysis of the amplicon data, which compares the dissimilarity of communities based on weighted taxonomic composition, revealed that the halite communities were significantly different between time-points (PERMANOVA: p<0.001), with the taxonomic composition shifting following the rain.
+While the composition of the post-recovery (2017) communities was still significantly different from the pre-rain (2014 and 2015) samples (PERMANOVA: p<0.001), we found that they were more similar to each other than to the post-rain (2016) communities, suggesting a partial recovery in composition (two-sided t-tests of pairwise comparisons: p<0.0001; Fig. 2A, S3E).
+To investigate broad high-level taxonomic changes, we interrogated the community composition at the domain and phylum levels.
+At the domain level, the halite community structure shifted from an Archaea-dominated community before the rain (2014 and 2015) to a more balanced Archaea-Bacteria community 3-months after the rain (2016) (Fig. 1).
+The relative abundance of Archaea dropped significantly (two-sided t-tests: p<0.0001) in both 16S rRNA gene (Fig. 2B) and WMG sequencing.
+At the phylum level, we tracked changes in four taxa that constituted the majority of the community - Cyanobacteria, Bacteroidetes, Euryarchaeota (only represented by Halobacteria), and Chlorophyta (Data S2, S3).
+While chloroplast 16S rRNA gene abundance is not necessarily indicative of the absolute abundance of algae, we know that there is only one alga in the halite community and that it contains a unique chloroplast (17), validating our use of chloroplast sequences as a proxy for relative algal abundances.
+All four taxa significantly shifted in abundance after the rain: Cyanobacteria, Chlorophyta and Bacteroidetes significantly increased in relative abundance following the rain, while the abundance of Halobacteria significantly decreased (Fig. 1, S3A-D; Data S2; two-sided t-tests: p<0.01).
+The abundances of these taxonomic groups partially recovered in the final sampling time-point (Fig. S3).
+To strengthen these observations of community changes, we conducted additional sampling after the rain with a higher temporal resolution at an alternate location (Site 2; Fig. S4, S5; Data S3).
+From 16S rRNA gene sequencing of this additional data set, we discovered gradual changes of domain (Fig. S4A) and some of the major phyla (Fig. S5) during the year after the rain, revealing the slow nature of this recovery process.